ulysses-camara/ulysses-fetcher/README.md

 ### Register a new pretrained model
 To register a new pretrained model in Ulysses Fetcher, please follow the steps below:
+1. Make sure that the pretrained model filename (or directory name, in case your model is represented by more than one file) matches **exactly** the desired model name.
-1. Compress your pretrained model as either `.zip` or `.tar` format (if it is a PyTorch binary, `.pt`, you can skip this step).
+2. Compress your pretrained model as either `.zip` or `.tar` format (if it is a PyTorch binary, `.pt`, you can skip this step).
-2. Store your pretrained model in a couple of cloud storage services, and get their directly download URL.
+3. Store your pretrained model in a couple of cloud storage services, and get their directly download URL.
 It is recommended to store your model in at least two distinct cloud providers.
-3. Hash you pretrained model by using SHA256 from Python hashlib, as follows:
+4. Hash you pretrained model by using SHA256 from Python hashlib, as follows:
 ```python
 import hashlib